The galaxy-AGN scaling relations over 13 billion years in SHARK v2.0 (I): SMBH masses: Predicted SMBH properties

-While the vast majority of galaxies with $M_\star\geq$\msun{8} have been seeded with a SMBH in \sharkII\ ($>99.999\%$), irrespective of redshift, not all galaxies provide the necessary conditions for their SMBHs to grow.
-Figure \ref{fig:Mstar_fMBH} shows the fraction of galaxies with $\MBH>$\msun{5} as a function of stellar mass and redshift, which shows clear trends with both.
-At $z=9$, most galaxies ($\gtrsim90\%$) have a SMBH with a mass of at least \msun{5}, with the fractions declining towards $z=0$ at $M_\star$-dependent rates, with low-mass galaxies seeing the largest change with redshift (from $\sim90\%$ at $z=9$ to $\lesssim10\%$ by $z=3$).
-This is a clear indication of a reduction in SMBH masses at fixed stellar masses towards $z=0$ (i.e., a downward shift in the $M_\star$--$\MBH$ relation, as shown in \ref{S3.1:Mbulge_MBH} and \ref{S3.2:Mstar_MBH}).
-Compared with measurement of the SMBH occupation fraction from $z\sim0$ observations, the fraction of galaxies with $\MBH>$\msun{5} predicted by \sharkII\ lies on the lower end of measurements\footnote{The occupation fraction of $\sim$100\% found by \citet{burke2025} in the $10^8\leq M_\star/\mathrm{M}_\odot\leq10^{13}$, which we omit from Figure \ref{fig:Mstar_fMBH} for clarity, is consistent with the fraction of galaxies seeded with SMBHs in \sharkII.}, though we caution against over-interpretation of this result as the observational measurements are not consistent across different methods and that they do not include the same explicit limit on $\MBH$ as we do.
+While the vast majority of galaxies with $M_\star\geq\msun{8}$ have been seeded with a SMBH in \sharkII\ ($>99.999\%$), irrespective of redshift, not all galaxies provide the necessary conditions for their SMBHs to grow.
+Figure \ref{fig:Mstar_fMBH} shows the fraction of galaxies with $\MBH>\msun{5}$ as a function of stellar mass and redshift, which shows clear trends with both.
+At $z=9$, most galaxies ($\gtrsim90\%$) have a SMBH with a mass of at least $\msun{5}$, with the fractions declining towards $z=0$ at $M_\star$-dependent rates, with low-mass galaxies seeing the largest change with redshift (from $\sim90\%$ at $z=9$ to $\lesssim10\%$ by $z=3$).
+This is a clear indication of a reduction in SMBH masses at fixed stellar masses towards $z=0$ (i.e., a downward shift in the $M_\star$-$\MBH$ relation, as shown in \ref{S3.1:Mbulge_MBH} and \ref{S3.2:Mstar_MBH}).